German shares outpace rest of Europe after trade data beats forecast

 Wider market sentiment was still undermined by the crisis in Ukraine, where confrontation between Kiev and Moscow showed no sign of easing.

-Frankfurt's blue-chip DAX .GDAXI index posted a 0.5 percent gain after Germany reported stronger-than-expected exports and imports in January.
+Frankfurt's blue-chip DAX index posted a 0.8 percent gain after Germany reported stronger-than-expected exports and imports in January.

 The DAX had fallen 2.9 percent in the previous two sessions, dragged down by worries about Ukraine and by disappointing Chinese trade data.